WPArtisan/readmes/wp-native-articles-pro.md

 == Installation ==

-1. Upload *wp-native-articles-pro* to the */wp-content/plugins/* directory
+1. Upload `wp-native-articles-pro` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the Plugins menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to *Native Articles* in the admin sidebar to manage settings
+3. Go to `Native Articles` in the admin sidebar to manage settings
 4. When you're ready submit your feed to Facebook.
 [Full instructions](https://developers.facebook.com/docs/instant-articles/publishing/setup-rss-feed)

 == Upgrade Notice ==